bastienapp/demogit-0523/README.md

 # Demo project for Git

-- Index file is created
+- Index file is created!